I wish investing in a startup was as easy as “buy low, sell high“, but it’s a bit more complex.

 - Startup sells to another company: Large companies typically turn to startups to provide a shot of ingenuity with a side of technology for their existing businesses.
-So, at least in Israel, we see around 100 companies get bought every year by larger multinationals.
+In Israel, for example, around 100 companies get acquired each year by larger multinationals.
 For an investor in a startup, this is frequently the quickest way to make money on your original investment.
-When a startup gets bought out, an investor may receive cash or new stock (or a combination of the 2) from the acquiring company.
+When a startup gets bought out, an investor may receive cash or new stock (or a combination of the two) from the acquiring company.
 So, how much an investor would see back on a merger or acquisition of this kind depends on his prorata share of the startup and the valuation the company was being acquired at.

 - Startup goes public: This happens less frequently than startup M&A because the qualifications to publicly float stock are typically higher and only more mature startups fulfill them.
-Of course in a world of global stock markets, investors in Israeli startups may see their investments IPO on the Tel Aviv Stock Exchange (TASE), the London Stock Exchange (AIM), or in the U.S. on the New York Stock Exchange (NYSE) or NASDAQ.
+Of course in a world of global stock markets, investors in startups may see their investments IPO on the London Stock Exchange (AIM), or in the U.S. on the New York Stock Exchange (NYSE) or NASDAQ.

 - Startup gets big, pays dividends: Some companies decide not to get bought or IPO.
 Their founders have a vision of running large, standalone businesses.
 If they get there, they typically have lots of cash on their books and are generating more $$ every day.
-To repay investors, they can pay out part of their cash flow in the form of ongoing dividends or if the cash buildup on their balance sheet is large enough, they may decide to dividend out a chunk of that cash in a 1-time, special dividend.
-Conduit, a well-known Israeli internet technology company, decided to take this approach and paid back something like $300M to its investors.
+To repay investors, they can pay out part of their cash flow in the form of ongoing dividends or if the cash buildup on their balance sheet is large enough, they may decide to dividend out a chunk of that cash in a one-time, special dividend.

 There are some other less common ways early stage investors get paid back.
 Sometimes investor will use convertible loans (like with OurCrowd’s portfolio company Crosswise) to fund deals.
 These are loans that can convert into equity at a later date.